Choosing the best hearing aids for seniors: Tips & advice

 Picking the best hearing aid for Alzheimer’s patients is, of course, very individual, as no two cases are exactly alike.
 Caregivers and patients should talk to a hearing care specialist together, describing the lifestyle and medical considerations that the hearing aids need to meet.

-The Miracle-EarEASY™ line gives you a streamlined pair of hearing aids that meet your needs without breaking the bank.
-As our lowest-cost models, Miracle-EarEASY™ still delivers the top-of-the-line craftsmanship and reliability you expect, as well as lifetime aftercare and service that’s always part of the Miracle-Ear Advantage.
+The Miracle-EarSELECT™ line gives you a streamlined pair of hearing aids that meet your needs without breaking the bank.
+As our lowest-cost models, Miracle-EarSELECT™ still delivers the top-of-the-line craftsmanship and reliability you expect, as well as unlimited aftercare* and service that’s part of The Miracle-Ear Way.

 If you’re a bit self-conscious about wearing hearing aids, you’re in good company.
 The demand for inconspicuous models is high and has led to the shrinking of technology to make hearing aids nearly invisible.

-The most discreet hearing aids you’ll find are ITE (in-the-ear) models like Miracle-EarMINI™.
+The most discreet hearing aids you’ll find are ITE models like Miracle-EarMINI™.
 These models fit entirely in the ear, so there are no exterior components that sit behind your ear.
 At a glance, it’s hard to tell they’re there.
 These ultra-small units are custom-fitted to your ears for maximum comfort and the best sound experience.

 The bonus with discreet hearing aids like Miracle-EarMINI™ is that they’re ideal for people who wear glasses.
 There’s nothing to get tangled up, whether you’re slipping on your sunglasses for a sunny day’s walk or popping on your reading glasses to look at a restaurant menu.